A categorical proof of the Carath\'eodory extension theorem: Extensions of transformations

-\begin{proof} It is easy to see that $[F,G]_l^\Sigma$ is cocomplete and that $-\circ \iota$ preserves all joins.
-Therefore the restriction map has a right adjoint. \end{proof} \begin{rem} We have the following inequality If this is an equality, then right extensions of lax $\Sigma$-transformations along $\iota$ inherit objectwiseness and properness from right extensions of (general) $\Sigma$-transformations. \end{rem} We have the following useful property about the existence of extensions of lax $\Sigma$-transformations and when they inherit properties from (general) $\Sigma$-transformations. \begin{prop} We have the following inequality If this is an equality, then left extensions of lax $\Sigma$-transformations along $\iota$ exist and inherit objectwiseness and properness from left extensions of (general) $\Sigma$-transformations.
-Moreover, right extensions of lax $\Sigma$-transformations inherit properness from right extensions of (general) $\Sigma$-transformations. \end{prop} \begin{proof} The map $[H,G]^\Sigma\xrightarrow{-\circ \iota}[F,G]^\Sigma$ has a left adjoint by Proposition \ref{3.3} and the following diagram commutes Since $U_l$ is full and faithful, it follows from the adjoint lifting theorem in \cite{johnstone} that $[H,G]_l^\Sigma\xrightarrow{-\circ \iota} [F,G]_l^\Sigma$ has a left adjoint.
+\begin{proof} Because $[F,G]_l^\Sigma$ is cocomplete by Proposition \ref{2.1} and because $-\circ \iota$ preserves all joins, the restriction map has a right adjoint by the Adjoint Functor Theorem for complete posets. \end{proof} \begin{rem} We have the following inequality If this is an equality and right extensions of $\Sigma$- general transformations are objectwise and proper, then so are right extensions of $\Sigma$-lax transformations. \end{rem} We have the following useful property about the existence of extensions of $\Sigma$-natural lax transformations and when they inherit properties from $\Sigma$-natural general transformations. \begin{prop} We have the following inequality If this is an equality, i.e. if then left extensions of $\Sigma$-natural lax transformations along $\iota$ exist and inherit objectwiseness and properness from left extensions of $\Sigma$-natural general transformations.

+Moreover, right extensions of $\Sigma$-natural lax transformations inherit properness from right extensions of $\Sigma$-natural general transformations. \end{prop} \begin{proof} The map $[H,G]^\Sigma\xrightarrow{-\circ \iota}[F,G]^\Sigma$ has a left adjoint by Proposition \ref{3.3} and the following diagram commutes Since $U_l$ is full and faithful, it follows from the adjoint lifting theorem in \cite{johnstone} that $[H,G]_l^\Sigma\xrightarrow{-\circ \iota} [F,G]_l^\Sigma$ has a left adjoint.
 By the hypothesis we have that $R_l(-\circ \iota) = (R_l-)\circ \iota$.
-These are all right adjoint, so therefore their left adjoints commute as well, this means that the following diagram commutes It follows now easily that properness and objectwiseness are inherited from left extensions of (general) $\Sigma$-transformations.
+These are all right adjoint, so therefore their left adjoints commute as well, this means that the following diagram commutes It follows now easily that properness and objectwiseness are inherited from left extensions of $\Sigma$-natural general transformations.

-Suppose now that right extensions of (general) $\Sigma$-transformations along $\iota$ are proper.
-Because $U_l(-\circ \iota) = (U_l-)\circ \iota$, their right adjoint commute as well.
+Suppose now that right extensions of $\Sigma$-natural general transformations along $\iota$ are proper.
+Because $U_l(-\circ \iota) = (U_l-)\circ \iota$, their right adjoints commute as well.
 Together with the hypothesis, this leads to the following commutative square.
-We now have for a lax $\Sigma$-transformation $\lambda:F\to G$,
+We now have for a $\Sigma$-natural lax transformation $\lambda:F\to G$,